open-power-ref-design/cluster-genesis/docs/Multi-Tenant.rst

 The process of sub-dividing a cluster into multiple groups is simple.
 You create a config.yml file for each group of nodes and deploy the groups one at a time.
 Each group must have a unique PXE and IPMI subnet and vlan number.
-The mgmt network can common for all groups.
+The mgmt network can be common for all groups.
 POWER-Up creates a container and isolated networks on the deployer for each tenant in the cluster.
 A symbolic link to the inventory.yml file for each group is created in the power-up directory with the name inventoryn.yml where n is the number of the pxe vlan for the group.